 The Elms Country House Hotel & Spa

 We never forget that The Elms was designed to be a home, as our guests we would like you to have an experience to remember.

 Use us as a base for venturing out to local attractions such as the West Midland Safari and Leisure Park.
 Alternatively, simply relax in our spa, complete with swimming pool, sauna, and treatment rooms.

-When it comes to dining, our food and drink is highly regarded.
-Fruit, herbs and vegetables are grown in our garden to guarantee the best quality and zero food miles.
+When it comes to dining, our food and drink is highly regarded and our fine dining has been recognised with the award of two AA Rosettes.
+Fruit, herbs and vegetables are grown in our garden to ensure the very best quality and zero food miles.
 We’ve even got our own expert kitchen gardener, who’s happy to stop and chat.